top of page

 About me

-I study, write, and teach about nineteenth-century U.S. literature, particularly the intersections between literature, political philosophy, and cultural history.
+I study, write, and teach about eighteenth- and nineteenth-century U.S. literature, particularly the intersections between literature, political philosophy, and cultural history.

 Before pursuing the study of English, I majored in math and worked as a health insurance actuary for several years--part of my full-hearted embrace of the liberal arts!